flourish-shiviii/Healthcare_Analysis/README.md

-# Healthcare_Analysis
+# Healthcare Analysis

 This Excel project analyzes healthcare data to find trends in demographics, medical conditions, and insurance coverage.
 It includes key insights and a dashboard for easy understanding.

+## Overview
-Overview: This project analyzes a healthcare dataset to provide insights into demographic trends, medical conditions, insurance coverage, and admission patterns.
+This project analyzes a healthcare dataset to provide insights into demographic trends, medical conditions, insurance coverage, and admission patterns.
 The goal is to equip healthcare providers and public health officials with actionable data to improve patient outcomes and optimize resource allocation.

-Objective:
+## Objective
-Understand regional health trends.
+- Understand regional health trends.
-Support public health decision-making through data-driven insights.
+- Support public health decision-making through data-driven insights.
-Improve patient outcomes by identifying key areas for intervention.
+- Improve patient outcomes by identifying key areas for intervention.
-Facilitate strategic planning for healthcare providers.
+- Facilitate strategic planning for healthcare providers.

-Dataset:
-Source: Kaggle.
+## Dataset
+**Source**: Kaggle
-Size: 55,000 records and 15 attributes
+**Size**: 55,000 records and 15 attributes

-Key Attributes:
+**Key Attributes**:
-Patient demographics (age, gender).
+- Patient demographics (age, gender).
-Medical conditions.
+- Medical conditions.
-Insurance coverage.
+- Insurance coverage.
-Admission types.
+- Admission types.

-Please download the mMdia(zip).zip file to access all screenshots and recordings.
-Tools and Techniques
+## Tools and Techniques
-Excel Skills (Pivot tables, Slicers, Charts and graphs, Advanced formulas)
+- **Excel Skills**: Pivot tables, Slicers, Charts and graphs, Advanced formulas

-Visuals and Dashboard:
+## Visuals and Dashboard
-Gender distribution across age categories.
+- Gender distribution across age categories.
-Medical conditions by insurance providers.
+- Medical conditions by insurance providers.
-Admission types by demographics.
+- Admission types by demographics.
-Trends in medication and test results.
+- Trends in medication and test results.

+**Please download the Media(zip).zip file to access all screenshots and recordings.**